mrcnski/believeobey.live/about.md

 %}

 {% include verse.html
+text="Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit and teaching them to **obey everything that I have commanded you**." verse="Matthew 28:19-20"
+%}

+{% include verse.html
     text="For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life. [...]
 Whoever believes in the Son has eternal life; **whoever disobeys the Son will not see life** but must